RamyaSelvaraj29/amazon-product-recommender/README.md

 The cleaned and structured data was then stored in a MySQL relational database, chosen for its robustness in handling structured product catalogs and its ability to support precise filtering.

 ### Semantic Search with Embeddings
 To enable intelligent search functionality, each product description was transformed into a numerical embedding using the OpenAI Embeddings API(`text-embedding-3-small`).
-These embeddings capture the semantic meaning of product descriptions — for example, "wireless headphones with noise cancellation" and "Bluetooth ANC headset" are mapped close together in the embedding space.
+These embeddings capture the semantic meaning of product descriptions, for example, "wireless headphones with noise cancellation" and "Bluetooth ANC headset" are mapped close together in the embedding space.
 These embeddings were stored in ChromaDB, a vector database optimized for efficient storage and retrieval of high-dimensional embeddings.

 ### Query Processing and Filtering
-When a user enters a search query — for example, "lightweight gaming laptop under $900 with good battery life" — the system performs the following steps:
+When a user enters a search query like, "lightweight gaming laptop under $900 with good battery life" the system performs the following steps:
   - **Semantic Matching:** The query is embedded using the same OpenAI model and compared against the 30,238 product embeddings stored in ChromaDB.
 This returns a list of semantically similar products, even when the query and descriptions use different wording.
   - **Precision Filtering:** The initial semantic results are further filtered in MySQL to enforce exact constraints, such as price limits, category type, and minimum rating thresholds.
 This ensures the results meet both the intent and the criteria of the user.
-In short, ChromaDB provides intelligent matching, while MySQL ensures accuracy and rule-based filtering.
+In short, ChromaDB provides intelligent matching, while MySQL ensures accuracy and rule based filtering.

 ### Natural Language Summarization
-To enhance user experience, the top results are passed to a `GPT-4o-mini` language model, which generates a concise natural-language summary.
+To enhance user experience, the top results are passed to a `GPT-4o-mini` language model, which generates a concise natural language summary.
 This summary:
   - Highlights trade-offs between products
   - Suggests a “Value Pick,” “Best Overall,” and “Premium Choice”
-  - Provides plain-English guidance to help users make informed decisions
+  - Provides plain English guidance to help users make informed decisions

 ### User Interface
 The entire system is wrapped in an interactive front end built with Streamlit.
 Key features of the interface include:
   - Product cards displaying images, titles, prices, ratings, and direct Amazon links.
-  - A persistent AI summary panel offering natural-language insights into the search results.
+  - A persistent AI summary panel offering natural language insights into the search results.

-This combination of structured data, semantic understanding, and natural-language generation delivers a smart, approachable shopping assistant that feels intuitive and insightful to use.
+This combination of structured data, semantic understanding, and natural language generation delivers a smart, approachable shopping assistant that feels intuitive and insightful to use.
 ![Screenshot of UI](https://github.com/RamyaSelvaraj29/amazon-product-recommender/blob/main/src/web%20sample.png)

 ## Work Flow